 The total number of Rio Grande Silvery Minnow eggs collected was generally obtained through direct counting of individual propagules in the field.
 This direct counting method was used for nearly all sampling days during the spawning season across years.
 However, there was an occasional need to preserve egg samples when the total number of eggs collected exceeded our ability to accurately count them while also effectively operating the MECs.
 This threshold was exceeded when more than about 1,000 eggs were collected every hour.
-While these elevated spawning events occurred only a few times since 2002, the need to accurately quantify the number of eggs was particularly crucial since these events compose the vast majority of the total spawning effort within a given year.
-While we did not use estimates of the number of eggs collected during this study (i.e., only actual counts), we had employed a volumetric estimation of the number of eggs in 2001.
+While these elevated spawning events occurred only a few times after 2002, the need to accurately quantify the number of eggs was particularly crucial since these events compose the vast majority of the total spawning effort within a given year.
+While we did not use estimates of the number of eggs in 2001.
 Since 2002, we have only used actual counts because we found that volumetric determination of the number of Rio Grande Silvery Minnow eggs collected lacked the rigor necessary for effective evaluation of the relative magnitude of spawning over time.
-Based on several trials conducted in 2011, we also determined that time-based estimates of the number of eggs collected were even more problematic than volumetric estimates and consistently resulted in overestimated total egg counts (Dudley and Platania, 2011).
+Based on several trials conducted in 2011, we also determined that time-based estimates of the number of eggs collected were even more problematic than volumetric estimates and consistently resulted in inaccurate egg counts (Dudley and Platania, 2011).